30 Apr IonPak®

 LITHIUM ION BATTERY PACKAGING

 IonPak® FOR SOLID DANGEROUS GOODS

-UN-approved lithium ion battery packaging
+UN-approved lithium ion battery container

 Approval up to 915 kg gross weight